Research and reports

 Wandering words.
 Comparisons of the Position of Non-dominant Language Writers in Nordic Organizations

 This report written by Outi Korhonen and Rita Paqvalén is an attempt to map the Nordic literary field in regards to the position of the writer who writes in non-dominant languages.The aims of the report are to compare the situation in the different Nordic countries and to find out what possibilities and obstacles there are for writers who write in non-dominant languages, to highlight the problems involved and to also describe some of the best practices in the different Nordic countries.
-The report is published 17.3.2016.
+The report was published 17.3.2016.

 Community Action Programme on Social Exclusion - The role of culture in preventing and reducing poverty and social exclusion